 a.
-Sub Permits Long Term.
-The term "longterm sub permit" shall Shall be defined as those Commented [JC10]: Additional language added sub permits issued by the City for the temporary use of a deemed vacant or a noticed vacant mooring. for a period of between one month to twelve (12) months.
+Sub-Permits Long Term.
+The term "long term sub-permit" shall Shall be defined as those mooring sub-permits issued by the City for the temporary use of a deemed vacant or a noticed vacant mooring. for a period of between one month to twelve (12) months.

 b.
 Sub-Permit Short Term.
-The term "short-term sub-permit" shall Shall be defined as those mooring sub-permits issued by the City for a temporary use of a deemed vacant or noticed vacant mooring for any period of time less than thirty (30) days as deter- mined by the Harbormaster.
+The term "short-term sub-permit" shall Shall be defined as those mooring sub-permits issued by the City for a temporary use of a deemed vacant or noticed vacant mooring for any period of time less than thirty (30) days as deter-mined by the Harbormaster.